-- TTUHSC will comply with all necessary laws and regulatory requirements regarding safety and security on its campuses; - Within reasonable effort, TTUHSC will create an environment in which all stakeholders can conduct their business with a sense of personal and collective safety and security; - iii.
+- a TTUHSC will comply with all necessary laws and regulatory requirements regarding safety and security on its campuses; - b.
+Within reasonable effort, TTUHSC will create an environment in which all stakeholders can conduct their business with a sense of personal and collective safety and security; - c.
 TTUHSC will communicate safety policies to stakeholders through all appropriate means.